SpontanCombust/witcherscript-ide/docs/dev-manual.md

 ## Project structure
+- `.cargo` - Cargo configuration to enable xtasks
 - `.vscode` - VSCode specific files with debugging configurations
 - `crates` - server Rust code.
 The main crate is `lsp`, which contains language server implementation
 - `docs` - project documentation from which this website is built
 - `editors` - contains implementations of WitcherScript language client, currently just `vscode` client written in TypeScript
+- `test_assets` - file assets used by tests
 - `xtask` - code for build commands to speed up development